Cecilia Ogwal

-Cecilia Barbara Atim Ogwal (6 December 1946 – 18 January 2024) was a Ugandan politician, businesswoman and management consultant.
+Cecilia Barbara Atim Ogwal (6 December 1946 – 18 January 2024) was a Ugandan politician, businesswoman and at the same timemanagement consultant.
 She was also a Member of Parliament for Dokolo District Women's Constituency and a member of Uganda's legislature continuously from 1996 until her death.

 Background and education

 Cecilia Atim Ogwal was born in Dokolo District, British Protectorate of Uganda, on 6 December 1946.
 She attended local schools in Uganda.
 In 1967, at the age of 21, she was admitted to the University of East Africa in Nairobi (now known as the University of Nairobi) to study for a Bachelor of Commerce degree.
 She graduated from Nairobi University in 1970.
 She also held a Certificate in Human Resources Management from what was then called the Institute of Public Administration, but is now known as Uganda Management Institute.
 She held two other certificates; one in Christian-Based Values from the Haggai Institute, Singapore, and the other in Public-Private Partnership, from Australia.